 Mobile Optimization

 Use a responsive design that can adapt to different screen readers and devices.
-Use readable fonts, tappable buttons, alt text for images, and single-column layouts for better readability.
+Use readable fonts, tappable buttons, alternative text for images, and single-column layouts for better readability.

-- Write a concise subject line — keep it under 50 characters;
+- Be concise.
+Write shorter subject lines; keep under 50 characters;

-- Test emails on various email clients before sending.
+- Test your emails.
+Test on various email clients and devices before sending.

 Here’s an example of how your emails should appear on different devices: